learn-co-curriculum/react-hooks-forms-lab/README.md

 3. You'll find two inputs in this component: `<input type="text">` and `<input type="password">`.
-Make this a controlled component by adding the necessary props to these inputs.
-Their values should be saved in the component's state, again on every change.
+Make this a controlled component by adding the necessary attributes to these inputs.
+The input values should be saved to the component's state, again on every change.

 4. An example of an input would look like: